greenya/SpaceLib/README.md

 TODO: raylib/res: when printing error about "Generate atlas texture failed: Unable to fit SPRITE", set its coords to lower right corner of the texture, so it will be like 1x1 of color (255,0,255,255) and should be visible on the screen

 TODO: raylib/res: sprite: add support for animations (Sprite.info variant)

     would be nice to support animation names, so its possible to express something like: draw_sprite(character_sprite.anim.seq["walk"], rect, tint)
     simple animation has single sequence named "default"

-TODO: [?] raylib/res: audio: maybe add support for variations, e.g. book_flip-1, book_flip-2, book_flip-3 should be single sound "book_flip" with 3 variations; the idea is to use rl.PlaySound(app.res.sounds["bool_flip"]) and get random variation
+TODO: [?] raylib/res: audio: maybe add support for variations

+    e.g. book_flip-1, book_flip-2, book_flip-3 should be single sound "book_flip" with 3 variations; the idea is to use rl.PlaySound(app.res.sounds["bool_flip"]) and get random variation

     // [?] maybe we need "spacelib:raylib/audio" package to have "play_random(list: [] rl.Sound)"
     // ...maybe not
     // [?] maybe just load "book_flip-1" as "book_flip", and extend Sound struct to have